architsangal/Canvas-Competition/README.md

 Read Rules Carefully Given In the Pdf

 ## Contributers
-Archit Sangal
+- Archit Sangal
-Phani Sriram
+- Phani Sriram

 ## Special Thanks To Rohit Bhaiya for his help in making this project a real game
 Rohit Katlaa

+## NOTE:
 This Project deals with complex Physics Phenomenon of oblique collision.
 The code for Collision is a part of complex physics and a lot of projection calculation and it is not encouraged to change this code.

 Pull Request for collision will be accepted only if a video (pointing out to a bug) is provided with pull request.Also provide a explaination for the problem if possible.

-All other pull requests are welcomed and appreciated.....
+#All other pull requests are welcomed and appreciated.....

 ## Canvas Development